 Check out: 5 Ways to Promote Your Consulting Business on Social Media

 Email can be a great way to stay connected to your network—whether you use it to drive specific marketing campaigns, or to send out a weekly newsletter.
 MailChimp is a popular email-marketing platform that helps you send marketing emails, automated messages, and targeted campaigns.
 Target emails based on customer behavior or preferences, and use analytics reporting to monitor how your campaigns are doing.

 It’s important to make a good first impression, so you don’t want a glaring spelling error to be the first thing potential clients notice.
 Grammarly is a Google Chrome add-on that will check over your content for grammar, spelling, and punctuation errors.

-8. Website Traffic: Google Analytics
+8. Website Monitoring: Google Analytics